bslatkin/dpxdt/README.md

 #### /api/request_run

 Requests a new run for a release candidate.
 Causes the API system to take screenshots and do pdiffs.
+When `ref_url` and `ref_config` are supplied, the system will run two sets of captures (one for the baseline, one for the new release) and then compare them.
+When `rel_url` and `ref_config` are not specified, the last good run for this build is found and used for comparison.

 ##### Parameters
 <dl>